 4.3 Multihulls.
 Trimarans and Catamarans of a size and condition acceptable to the Race Committee.

 4.3.1.
 Subject to the number of entries, the Race Committee may split the Multihull Class into the following divisions.

 a.
 Boats racing in the Cruising Multihull division shall be Cruising Multihulls, who do not race on a regular basis or do not hold a current OMR v8 Rating.

 b.
 Boats shall be allocated a base handicap by the race committee based on the principals of the OMR Rating System.
 A boat’s rating may be adjusted during racing (using NHC Regatta Performance System after each race, based on her performance in that race, her base rating and the series to date).

-4.3.
-A reduced early entry fee is applicable to entries received and paid for by 1st June 2018.
+5.3 A reduced EARLY - EARLY entry fee is applicable to entries received and paid for by 30th April 2019.
+5.4.
+A reduced early entry fee is applicable to entries received and paid for after 30th April and before 1st June 2019.
 For more information go to [https://www.phuketraceweek.com/registration.php]

 |Daily prize giving & party|

 |Saturday 20/07/19||Racing from 10.00 hrs.|

 |Daily prize giving & party.|